 Always up for a challenge, the couple launched First Folio with a performance of The Tempest on an outdoor stage at the scenic Mayslake Peabody Estate Forest Preserve in the summer of 1997.

 They have not looked back since.

-Now in its 17th season, First Folio Theatre has evolved into a year-round operation with two intimate indoor theaters and an outdoor stage – all at the same historic Mayslake Peabody Estate located just off of either I-88 or I-355.
+Now in its 19th season, First Folio Theatre has evolved into a year-round operation with two intimate indoor theaters and an outdoor stage – all at the same historic Mayslake Peabody Estate located just off of either I-88 or I-355.
 While the theater has opened new performance spaces, broadened its production offerings and even changed its name slightly over the years, it has never lost sight of its original commitment to quality productions.
-In fact, First Folio last year exceeded its previous record for attendance and earned a personal best 5 Jeff Nominations for theater excellence.
+Their works have earned 5 Jeff Awards and 30 Jeff Nominations for Excellence in Chicago Theater.
 The theatre also earned a listing in The Shakespeare Book of Lists as one of the “150 Great Places to See a Shakespeare Play.”